MoBlockbuster/weathershower/README.md

 # weathershower
-A little tool to show the weather in your citiy.
+A little tool to show the current weather in your citiy.
 It is a nice greeting if you open your shell

 ## Usage:

 Download this repo and paste the following line in your **~/.bashrc**

-- $path_to_weathershower.sh $city
+- $path\_to\_weathershower.sh $city

 and save it.